xephora/Threat-Remediation-Scripts/Manual_Scripts/Investigation/readme.md

 # Win-PortScanner

 - A PowerShell Port scanner that is designed to quickly scan a neighboring device.
 It only scans the very basic ports, DNS, SMB, HTTP, HTTPS, WinRM, RDP.
-- Please be sure to replace the $ip value to the ip address you are attempting to port scan.
+- Please be sure to replace the IP Placeholder with the IP address you are port scanning.

 ```